 Critics have also raised concerns about both the transparency of the process and the implications of the deals for national sovereignty.

 Currency manipulation and its impact on the trade deficit, which rose sharply in the 1990s and early 2000s, remains a major worry.
 China, previously the main culprit, has largely backed off from artificially devaluing its currency, but for the Peterson Institute’s Bergsten it remains important to avoid potential future manipulation.
-China is not part of the TPP, he says, but it could someday join, and stronger controls would also help deter other TPP countries with a history of currency manipulation, such as Singapore and Malaysia.

 The Widening of the U.S. Trade Deficit